lboyd93/rshell/README.md

 * When outputting -l, my ls does not get the the reading permission of groups, users, or everyone.

 * When outputting -a and -R together, it does not print out the "." files and their files as well.

+* When you output -a with multiple directories, it does not output the name of the root before printing out all the file names.